docker/app/examples/hello-world/README.md

 ### Initialize project

-In this example, we will create a one-service application that deploys an web page displaying a message.
+In this example, we will create a single service application that deploys a web page displaying a message.

 Initialize the project using `docker-app init hello-world`.